pedrohusky/chatgpt-continue-autoclicker/README.md

-# Continue-Auto-Clicker-for-ChatGPT--Chromium-based-and-Firefox-

-ChatGPT Continue Generating Auto-Clicker
+# Continue Auto Clicker for Chromium-based and Firefox Browsers

 The "ChatGPT Continue Generating Auto-Clicker" extension simplifies your experience with ChatGPT by automating the process of clicking the "Continue generating" button.
 With this extension, you can save time and effort, especially if you frequently switch tabs while waiting for your prompt to generate a response.

 # Why this repo: